scriby/asyncblock/README.md

 ## Keeping the stack trace

 To maintain the stack trace across async calls, the only thing you have to do is use an Error object (instead of a string) when calling a callback with an error.
+Thrown Errors will automatically get the previous stack trace appended to the stack.

 For example: